Japanese Public Key Infrastructure (JPKI)

 Please refer to this document for detailed and comprehensive information when considering the introduction of the service.

-- Private sector Guidelines for Japanese Public Key Infrastructure Use (Version 1.5) (PDF / 6,134 kb) (updated December 27, 2024)
+- Private sector Guidelines for Japanese Public Key Infrastructure Use (version 1.5) (PDF / 6,134 kb) (updated December 27, 2024)

 Please refer to the following J-LIS website for more information.